 Green vomit may be caused by the presence of bile (see Brown or Yellow), but more often is a sign that your cat has been eating grass or other plant material.
 In some cases, grass can be coated with chemicals that may be harmful to cats.

 Can cats throw up from stress?

 Stress can cause a cat to vomit.
-Usually, vomiting is not the only sign that a cat is feeling stressed or anxious.
+Usually, vomiting is not the only sign that a cat feels stressed or anxious.

-Other indicators of cat stress include increased grooming, which might cause fur to fall out, and a cat that is hiding more often.
-Cats might also have diarrhea, stop eating or stop using their litterbox.
-Another sign of stress in cats is an increase in kitty aggression.
-If your cat starts swiping or hissing more, they could be feeling stressed and fearful.
+Other indicators of stress include increased grooming, which might cause the fur to fall out, more frequent hiding, diarrhea, hesitancy around eating or using their litter box.
+Another sign of stress in cats is increased aggression.
+If your cat starts swiping or hissing more, they could be feeling stressed, fearful, or in pain.

 How do I know if my cat has been poisoned?

 A cat that has been poisoned will probably vomit at least once.
 However, poison can quickly cause a cat to deteriorate and stop responding.
-Cats, being small, can be badly affected by just a small amount of something toxic.
-Outdoor cats can come into contact with many different things on their adventures.
+Because cats are such small animals, they can be badly affected by just a tiny amount of toxic substances.

-Some items that are safe for humans can be fatal for cats in small amounts, so if you notice signs of poisoning it helps to be aware where your cat has been and what they might have touched.
+Some items that are safe for humans can be fatal for cats in small amounts, so if you notice signs of poisoning, it helps to be aware of where your cat has been and what they might have touched.

 How do cats act when they’re sick?

 A sick cat will usually show you that they’re not in their best condition.
 Look out for vomiting, increased salivation, unusual muscle movements or twitching, loss of fur, or discharge from your cat’s eyes or nose as a sign that something is wrong.